leangjia/blender_docs/trunk/blender_docs/manual/about/contribute/index.rst

 If you find an error in the documentation, please `report the problem
 <https://developer.blender.org/maniphest/task/edit/form/default/?project=PHID-PROJ-c4nvvrxuczix2326vlti>`__.

-Get involved in discussions through the any of the project `Contacts`_.
+Get involved in discussions through any of the project `Contacts`_.

 Getting Started